 Sheevaplug: The Good, Bad, and Unknown

-A month ago I decided to give a try to Sheevaplug, the so great single board computer from Marvell.
+A month ago I decided to give a try to SheevaPlug, the so great single board computer from Marvell.

 This device seemed the ultimate low footprint and portable Linux box to carry around in pen testing, data storage at home etc… using pwnie express suite or Debian with a few tools.